A Source object can be either single-use or reusable, as indicated by its

 usage parameter.
 While sources can be charged directly, reusable sources should always be attached to a Customer object for later reuse.
 Attaching reusable sources to

 Customer objects allows you to present your customers with a list of reusable payment methods that they have previously used with your app or website.

-Certain payment methods (e.g., SEPA Direct Debit) support reusable sources, so that you can create additional payments without your customer’s needing to complete the payment process again.
-A source that can be reused has its
+Certain payment methods (for example, SEPA Direct Debit) support reusable sources, so that you can create additional payments without your customer’s needing to complete the payment process again.
+A source that you can reuse has its

 usage parameter set to

 You must attach a reusable source to a